llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                    the output.

   llvm.amdgcn.sdot2                                Provides direct access to v_dot2_i32_i16 across targets which
-                                                   upport such instructions.
+                                                   support such instructions.
 This performs signed dot product with two v2i16 operands, summed with the third i32 operand.
 The i1 fourth operand is used to clamp the output.
                                                    When applicable (e.g. no clamping), this is lowered into